-Editor’s note: This is the fourth in a series of posts on vim (Emacs’ arch nemesis).
-If you’re new here, or new to vim then you’ll definitely want to start with the first post which you can find here.
+Editor’s note: this is the sixth in a series of posts on vim.
+If you’re new to vim then this post will make absolutely no sense, so definitely start with the first one which you can find here.

-Editors note: This is the third in a series of introductory posts on vim, the almighty text editor.
-If you’re new to vim then this post won’t make any sense, so definitely start with the first one which you can find here.
+Editor’s note: This is the fifth in a series of introductory posts on vim, the super fast text editor.
+If you’re new to vim then you’ll definitely want to start with the first post which you can find here.
 This is however a good stand alone post and a great starting point if you’re learning about vimrc’s.

 If you’re like I was when I was new to vim, which was someone who was new to everything, then your vimrc is something mystical that you just kind of do what your told with and you’re always moving around with a bit of trepidation and blind faith.